databio/bedbase/docs/bedboss/how-to-create-database.md

 ```

 Now we have created docker and can run pipelines.
-To connect to the database, change your credentials in the `bedbase_config.yaml` file.
+To connect to the database, change your credentials in your configuration file.